nfredmond/DOT-Dashboard/public/docs/user-manual.md

 **TrendNavigator**: Scenario planning tool that explores how future trends might impact transportation patterns.

 ### V

+**Value of Time**: The monetary value assigned to time savings in transportation projects, typically expressed as dollars per hour, often differentiated by trip purpose or vehicle occupancy.

 **VMT**: Vehicle Miles Traveled, a measure of the total distance traveled by vehicles in a specific area over a given time period.